sdsu-campus-beauty

 Schakel was named second-team All-Mountain West, NABC second-team All-District 17 and a Mountain West All-Tournament Team honoree.

 The 2021-22 campaign demonstrated that despite losing its top three scorers from the previous season, the Aztecs reload while other programs in the Mountain West rebuild.
 For the fifth consecutive year, Dutcher guided the Aztecs to 20-plus wins (23-9), and a bid to the NCAA tournament for the second straight campaign, the third since taking the helm of the program prior to the start of the 2017-18 season.
-If not for the cancellation of the 2020 NCAA tournament, SDSU, which was projected to be a No. 1 or No. 2 seed with a 30-2 record, the 2021-22 season would have marked the third straight, and fourth overall, NCAA appearance.
+If not for the cancellation of the 2020 NCAA tournament, SDSU, which was projected to be a No. 1 or No. 2 seed with a 30-2 record, the 2021-22 season would have marked the third straight, and fourth overall, NCAA appearance for the program under Dutcher’s guidance.

-San Diego State posted a 2-2 record against top-25 opponents, including a 79-49 dismantling of the No. 20 Colorado State at Viejas Arena on Jan.
+San Diego State posted a 2-2 record against top 25 opponents, including a 79-49 dismantling of No. 20 Colorado State at Viejas Arena on Jan.
 8, the worst beating SDSU has ever handed to a ranked opponent, and a 63-58 win over the No. 23 Rams in the semifinal of the Mountain West Championship.
-Entering 2022-23, Dutcher was 5-0 against top-25 opponents in Viejas Arena and 9-6 overall against ranked teams.
+Entering 2022-23, Dutcher was 5-0 against top 25 opponents in Viejas Arena and 9-6 overall against ranked teams.

 Senior forward Nathan Mensah, who had been one of the best back line defenders in the Mountain West for years, emerged as the most dominant force on that end of the floor, earning the league’s Defensive Player of the Year after leading the conference in blocks (71) and blocks per game (2.2).
 In addition, Mensah earned inclusion on the MW All-Defensive Team and was a third-team all-league performer.